Religious Emblems

 “A Scout is reverent.
 He is reverent toward God.
 He is faithful in his religious duties and respects the convictions of others in matters of custom and religion.”

 To encourage members to grow stronger in their faith, religious groups have developed Religious Emblem programs.
-The Boy Scouts of America has approved these programs and allows the emblems to be worn on the official BSA uniform.
+Scouting America has approved these programs and allows the emblems to be worn on the official uniform.
 The various religious groups administer their own emblem program.

-For the BSA’s Religious Emblems informational presentation (for all faiths) that gives a great background on why emblems are important to our youth, please click here.
+For Scouting America’s Religious Emblems informational presentation (for all faiths) that gives a great background on why emblems are important to our youth, please click here.

 Protestant and Independent Christian Churches for specifics on each program, how to get started, or for more local information, please view this presentation.